We love when people try to recycle or reuse plants, materials, textiles, anything.

-If you’re not enthralled by any of the above ideas then don’t despair!
-If you want some bamboo products in your life made from your very own home-grown plants then search for local craftsmen (or women!) in your area that might be able to make something for you.
+If you’re not enthralled by any of the above ideas, then don’t despair!
+If you want some bamboo products in your life made from your very own home-grown plants, then search for local craftsmen (or women!) in your area who might be able to make something for you.

 How to harvest homegrown bamboo